Briggsc28/briggsc28.github.io/_posts/2015-08-23-Migrate-from-nuGet-to-Bower.md

 ### 3. Create a Managed folder within the Script directory

 This way we can transition from nuGet to Bower safely.
-It is important to copy the new libraries to a separate folder, in-order to reduce headaches during testing.
+It is important to copy the new libraries to a separate folder, in order to reduce headaches during testing.

 ### 4. Create Bower.JSON